kaikokeke/kaikokeke/packages/environment/common/src/lib/types/README.md

 - [Properties](./properties.type.ts): A set of environment properties required to run the application.
 - [EnvironmentConfig](./environment-config.interface.ts): Configuration parameters for the Environment module.
 - [LoaderPropertiesSource](./loader-properties-source.type.ts): A properties source with all the default values to be used by the EnvironmentLoader.
+- [EnvironmentQueryOptions](./environment-query-options.interface.ts): The options to get a property.

 The Loader Lifecycle Hooks.